Dhghomon/easy_rust/README.md

 ## The dbg! macro and .inspect

 `dbg!` is a very useful macro that prints quick information.
-Sometimes you use it instead of `println!` because it is faster to type:
+It is a good alternative to `println!` because it is faster to type and gives more information:

 ```rust
 fn main() {